fairygupta04/linux-auto-setup/README.md

 # Linux Auto-Setup Script 🚀

 This is a simple Bash script to automate the basic setup of a new Linux server (Ubuntu-based).
-It’s ideal for students, beginners, or DevOps learners who want to quickly configure a VM on AWS, GCP, or any local virtual machine.
+It’s ideal for students, beginners, or anyone who want to quickly configure a VM on AWS, GCP, or any local virtual machine.

 ---